 Occupation & interests

-Widely respected in the Glebe area Wells, using his skills as an auctioneer, Wells chaired the first parliamentary campaign meetings for Michael Chapman in 1883, and the parliamentary campaign for Percy Lucas in 1889.
+Wells was widely respected in the Glebe area.
+Using his skills as an auctioneer, Wells chaired the first parliamentary campaign meetings for Michael Chapman in 1883, and the parliamentary campaign for Percy Lucas in 1889.

 Local government service

 Wells was an alderman on Glebe Council from 1878 to 1883.
 As the building boom of the 1880s gathered momentum, Glebe Council first went into debt in 1883 as it embarked on major local improvements.
 Wells, as part of Council’s improvement committee, reported on the metalling of St Johns Road, kerbing and guttering Short Steet and Derwent Street together with considering the appropriateness of charging ratepayers sixpence per yard for tar-paving the footpaths of the municipality.